General Queries on Margin Trading Facility (MTF)

 A: Margin calls are the alerts made by the Company when the available margin is less than the required margin as per SEBI norms as explained above.

-A: As long as the client has a position under MTF, then on daily basis an email would be sent from back office.
+A: As long as the client has a position under MTF, then on a daily basis, an email would be sent from the back office.

 In the below example following are the particulars

 1. Client MTF ledger balance - 30,09,986.61 (this is the amount being funded and on which interest would be levied)